edieemm/barren-land-case-study/README.md

 ### Why Barren Land?

 I chose the Barren Land Analysis problem because the mathematical challenge intrigued me.
-I have demonstrated my technical ability in writing RESTful APIs on my GitHub account, (REFERENCE THEM HERE) however, I have limited experience in writing algorithms.
+I have existing evidence of my experience writing RESTful APIs, however, I have limited exposure to writing algorithms.
 I felt that tackling an unfamiliar intellectual challenge would offer more insight into my problem solving process.
 I learned a lot while working on this case study.

 ### Framework: Node.js

 I wrote the problem in JavaScript because I am most comfortable in the language.
 I also chose to write it in Node.js, which allows me to write server-side JavaScript.
-Although I could have written JavaScript to log in a browser console, or render on a DOM, I felt that those were skills in which I have a broad portfolio to demonstrate (REFERENCE).
+Although I could have written JavaScript to log in a browser console, or render on a DOM, I felt that those were skills in which I have an existing portfolio to demonstrate if needed.
 Node.js gave me a simple structure to receive quick feedback while I worked through the mathematical problem.

 ### The Process
 Being someone who is very visual (although not great at drawing…), I sketched out the examples to help me understand the problem: